Jenni-Hawk/NLP_TopicModeling/README.md

 # NLP_TopicModeling
-This was my first Natural Language Processing and Topic Modeling project using a breadth of classic NLP algorithms.
+This was my first Natural Language Processing / Topic Modeling project using a breadth of classic NLP algorithms.
 A follow up to this project that implements advanced, modern-day techniques can be found [here](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling_Tweets/blob/main/README.md).

 # Client / Background